-Repeat the this process until all sections are sewing.
+Repeat this process until all sections are sewn.

 Step Seven: Trim the piece 1/4″ from the outside of the paper pattern marked edge (some paper piecing patterns have the seam allowance included, like the one pictured above.
 In this case, trim the unit to the outer line).
 The unit is ready to sew into the project.